8 Potential Health Benefits Of Drinking Rose Tea

 Rose tea is a hot brew of dried rose petals and buds (Rosa damascena).
 It is not to be confused with rosehip tea, even though rose hips are also added to the tea blend sometimes.
 The petals from several cultivars of the rose species are used to make this floral tea.

-Studies have found that the water extracts of rose flowers have anti-inflammatory and analgesic (painkilling) effects, balancing your body’s hydration.
+Studies have found that the rose water extracts from the flower have anti-inflammatory and analgesic (painkilling) effects, balancing your body’s hydration.
 These could be linked to the bioactive components present in rose flowers (1), (2).

 In the following section, we will further delve in these benefits and find out what research says about them.